 Best Practices:

-• Avoid infinite loops: ensure conditions are properly set.
+- Avoid infinite loops: ensure conditions are properly set.

-• Prefer for when iteration count is known.
+forwhen iteration count is known. - Use

 Conclusion: